magomimmo/modern-cljs/README.md

 You will need to have [git][45] installed and you'll need some familiarity with the [basics of git][46].

-Everything else you'll need besides git and a code editor is covered in the tutorials!

 ## Why the name Modern ClojureScript?

-You might wonder why this tutorial series is named `modern-cljs` when ClojureScript is only a couple of years old.
-What in the world is ancient ClojureScript?
-You got me there!
-I started this series while trying to port a few examples from the
-[Modern JavaScript: Develop and Design][34] book to ClojureScript, and now it's too late to change.
+You might wonder why this tutorial series is named `modern-cljs` when ClojureScript is so recent.
+I started this series while trying to port a few examples from the [Modern JavaScript: Develop and Design][34] book to ClojureScript, and now it's too late to change.

-The name is becoming more appropriate each day as ClojureScript continues to evolve quickly.
-I'd like to think it was a brilliant choice, but it was just an accident.

 # The Tutorials